 The video below shows the kind of projects we get involved in

 Rotary also has its own charity - The Rotary Foundation - which throughout the world, funds improvements in health, supports education and helps to alleviate poverty.
 One of the main projects spearheaded by Rotary Foundation is the eradication of Polio through its support of a global vaccination programme.
-From a staggering 125 polio endemic countries in 1988, Rotary's efforts have reduced this to just 2 in 2015.
-Eradication of polio from Pakistan and Afghanistan would rid the world of this crippling disease forever.
+From a staggering 125 polio endemic countries in 1988, Rotary's efforts have reduced this to just 3.
+Nigeria which was declared polio free in 2015 has had 4 new cases in 2016 so has been put back on the list of endemic countries along with Pakistan and Afghanistan.
 More information is here

 Send A Cow